Different types of mutation depending upon its effect.

 Temperature sensitive mutant

-Mutant that is growing at one temperature and remain suppressed at another temperature, are called as temperature sensitive mutation.
+Mutant that is growing at one temperature and remain suppressed at another temperature, are called as a temperature-sensitive mutation.
 Most enzyme-coding genes are temperature sensitive, enzymes are activated at once specific temperature.

 Mutation from wild-type to mutation or evolution of new mutation from wild-type is called as a forward mutation.
 Forward mutation leads to an evolution of new traits in the population.
 It is a natural phenomenon in nature.